muggy8/improbable/have-and-havenot/f42vQOqT.md

 Then my body moved on its own.

-My vision no longer blurry.
+My vision was no longer blurry.

 I was on my feet again somehow.